ericleasemorgan/text-analysis-htrc/README.md

     5. Use the EF Rsync Script Generator algorithm to create an rsync file from the workset.

-    6. Download the rsync file to your local computer.
+    6. Download the resulting rsync file to your local computer.

     7. Using an identifiable name, upload the rsync file to the text-analysis-htrc/etc directory.

-    8. Build your collection:
+    8. Build your collection, for example:

          ./bin/build-corpus.sh mycollection ./etc/rsync-mycollection.sh